Startup Business Ideas for Students

 29. Motivational Apps

 Mobile apps are really popular, and if they make you feel good and improve your life, all the better.
 Apps geared toward motivation do very well in most app stores, and they're relatively simple to build and maintain.
 You will need to come up with an innovative idea, though, but thankfully, there are many spaces to work within — meditation, mindfulness, inspiration, and productivity, to name a few.
+If you plan to develop an app of your own, you can also take advantage of university-led incubators or startup accelerators such as Techstars Mobility or Plug and Play Tech Center.

 30. Organization Service